pbklink/motif-core/etc/motif-core.api.md

 export function isDecimalGreaterThan(subject: Decimal, other: Decimal): boolean;

 // @public (undocumented)
-export function isDigit(charCode: number): boolean;
+export function isDigitCharCode(charCode: number): boolean;

 // Warning: (ae-missing-release-tag) "IsIndexCorrectnessTableGridValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //